 We have bent over backwards to try and bring you a cost effective, value added package that includes the transfer from Sodwana Bay to Kosi Bay, all local guides, 4 nights accommodation, all meals prepared locally and overseen by our chef with Michelin restaurant experience, dive mask & snorkel, 2 nights of turtle walks (in season) and all your booze & drinks included.

 DAY 1: SODWANA BAY - KOSI LAKE

 We meet at Sodwana Bay around lunch time where you will leave your car safely parked on a private property.
 From there we transfer you the 100km up the R22 to just short of the Mozambican border to where the trail begins.

-The first evening is spent in the warm company of Amangwane camp sitting a top of the hill behind the lakes, it's owned by Elmon Mkhonto whom Andy has know for over 35 years.
-You will feel right at home in this rustic camp with warm campfires and comfortable en-suite accommodation for two, because we are so close to the Mozambican border we feel that the evenings fare should honour our northern neighbours!
+The first evening is spent in the warm company of Sizakala Turtle Camp nestled in stunning coastal bush, awash with birds & next to the 3rd Kosi lake.
+It's owned by the Mtenjwa family for the past 20 years and BongiNkosi will be there to welcome you.
+You will feel right at home in this rustic camp with warm campfires and comfortable tented accommodation for two, because we are so close to the Mozambican border we feel that the first evenings fare should honour our northern neighbours!

 DAY 2: KOSI BAY - BHANGA NEK